zainzafarpro/reactjs/README.md

 **Introduction to custom hooks**

-Hooks are nothing but a simple javaScript functions, hooks are like helper functions which helps us to do the certin task.
+Hooks are nothing but a simple javaScript functions, hooks are like helper functions which helps us to do the certin tasks.
 We can create our own custom hooks in React.
 To represent the hook in React, normal we use `use` keyword along with the function name. for example in react `useEffect` `useState` `useParam` `useRoutError`.
 To create our own custom hook we will follow the same convension like
 `useSkillData()`